Consumer Debt Statistics, Causes and Impact

 The recession curtailed credit card debt.
 It fell more than 10 percent in each of the first three months of 2009.
 During the recession, banks cut back on consumer lending.
 Then the Dodd-Frank Wall Street Reform Act increased regulations over credit cards.
 It also created the Consumer Financial Protection Agency to enforce those regulations.
 In addition, banks tightened credit standards.
 By April 2011, credit card debt had fallen to a low of $839.6 billion.
 Despite these decreases, the average American household still owed $7,055 each.

-Second, auto loans have increased so much because of low interest rates.
-People took advantage the Federal Reserve’s expansive monetary policy.
+Second, auto loans have increased so much because of low-interest rates.
+People took advantage of the Federal Reserve’s expansive monetary policy.
 The Fed lowered rates in 2008 to fight the recession.
 These loans are from three to five years.
 If the borrower fails to make payments, the bank will usually reclaim the underlying asset.

 Third, school loans increased during the recession as the unemployed sought to improve their skills.
 In 2010, the Affordable Care Act allowed the federal government to take over the student loan program.
 It replaced Sallie Mae, the previous administrator.
 By eliminating the middle-man, the government cut costs and increased the availability of education assistance.
 It helped boost non-revolving debt from 62 percent of all consumer debt in 2008 to 73 percent in 2017.

 School loans are for 10 years but some are as long as 25 years.
 Unlike an auto loan, there is no asset for the bank to use as collateral.
 For that reason, the federal government guarantees school loans.
 That allows banks to offer low-interest rates to encourage higher education.
 The government encourages it because the country benefits from a skilled workforce.
 It reduces the nation's income inequality and creates a healthy economy.